gfilomena/loggerapp/README.md

 STACK used: NodeJs, Angular 7, ExpressJs

-npm install express --save

-npm install cors --save

-npm install dns --save

-npm install body-parser --save

 ### Run Application

+1) Go in the root and run: ng build

-Go in the dist folder and run: node server.js , then go to http://localhost:4000
+2) Go in the dist folder and run: node server.js , then go to http://localhost:4000

 ## Authors